What is Bouquet Garni and How to Use It In Your Recipes

 Vegetables for Bouquet Garni

-Not only are herbs used when making a bouquet garni, sometimes you may find vegetables including:
+Not only are herbs used when making a bouquet garni, but sometimes you may find vegetables including:

 - parsley root

 What's important to remember, you want to match the herbs and spices with the foods you are cooking.
 You want the herbs to go with the meat or chicken or fish but also with each other.